imixs/imixs-workflow/src/site/markdown/deployment/glassfish.md

-#GlassFish Deployment Guide
+# GlassFish/Payara Deployment Guide
-This section will explain the configuration steps needed to successfully deploy the [Imixs-Sample Application](../sampleapplication.html) on GlassFish application server.
+This section will explain the configuration steps needed to successfully deploy the [Imixs-Sample Application](../sampleapplication.html) on [Payara Application Server](https://www.payara.fish/).
+Payara is based on the [GlassFish implementation](https://github.com/javaee/glassfish).
 The deployment is similar for other custom projects.
 For general information about the deployment of the Imixs-Workflow engine, see also the section [Deployment Guide](./deployment_guide.html).

 ## Install GlassFish
 You can download the GlassFish Server from the [GlassFish project site](http://www.glassfish.org).
 This site also includes an Installation guide for installing GlassFish on different platforms.
 GlassFish is provided in two versions - the latest [official version GlassFish](https://glassfish.java.net/) and the [Payara Project](http://www.payara.fish/).
 Both versions are based on the Java EE7 specification.
 After you have installed the GlassFish Server you can start the server by switching into the directory and execute the startup script: